-A village committee, and Project Gros Mangles leaders Drs.
-Ragone, Mitaut, and Jonas Celius, started the project in January 2014.
+The dispensary was started in January 2014.
 The inhabitants of Gros Mangles spent 2014 securing land and a deed for the dispensary.
 From the United States, Project Gros Mangles started raising funds to purchase construction materials and hire skilled laborers.
-All purchases are made in Haiti to help the local economy, and the we also hire the services of a local architect and a local construction crew from the island of La Gonâve.
+All purchases are made in Haiti to help the local economy, and the we also hire the services of a local architects and a local construction crew from the island of La Gonâve.
 Volunteers from the village and from Shippensburg University lend additional hands to assist the professional construction workers for a true team effort.
+Donate below!

 Kids in Gros Mangles have few places to play that are safe.
 That's why the service project conducted by the students and faculty from the French program at Shippensburg University's Global Language and Cultures Department was so important.

 Drs Ragone and Mitaut have been taking groups of students to Haiti since January 2013.
 Led by Haitian-born facilitator Jonas Celius, the group of students and faculty built a 5,200 square feet playground for l'École Presbytérale in 2013.
 The group returned in 2014 and completed the project adding 4,000 square feet to the playground.